jseun/dotscan/README.md

 ### 2. Write more tests

 I love to write tests in Golang.
-Other than the unit tests that can be found in `scanner/host_test.go` to cover 100% of the NewHosts() function, I would write a functional test with a real scan on a mocked host.
+Other than the unit tests that can be found in `scanner/host_test.go` to cover 100% of the NewHosts() function, ~~I would write a test with a real scan on a mocked host.~~

+Well, I added the test; I couldn't help it.
+See TestRunAndWaitLocalhostTCP4 in `scanner/scanner_test.go`.

 ### 3. Hunt the bugs down!